DoESLiverpool/doorbot-setup/README.md

   * Set up the door entry system
    * Git clone the logcards and config repositories
    * Copy the startup script into /etc/init/

-## To be done
-  * The following does not occur yet and needs to be added:
   * If the env requires it, set up the door screen
    * Install chromium
    * Git clone the doesscreens repository
    * Copy the startup script into /etc/init